Winter Classes

 When/where

-In the spring, we will have an intermediate class on transitioning to proofs in analysis, a class between intermediate and advanced level on fundamentals of higher mathematics focusing on point-set topology, and an advanced class on differential topology.
-Classes will be held in hybrid in-person/online format, so students from around the world are welcome to apply.
+In the winter, we will have a mathematical information class, a mathematical thinking class, a transition to proofs class on transitioning to proofs in number theory, a class between the transition and advanced classes on fundamentals of higher mathematics focusing on linear and abstract algebra, and an advanced class on infinite series.
+Classes will be held in hybrid in-person (in Palo Alto)/online format, so students from around the world are welcome to apply.

-Here are the dates and times for spring classes:
+Here are the dates and times for winter classes, all in Pacific time:

-Applications for spring classes are due February 19.
+Applications for winter classes are due November 23.
 After that, we will continue to accept applications while space remains on a rolling basis.
 Click here to apply!